By: HISTORY.com Editors

 8:14m watch

-Weeks after Japan begins building a strategic airfield on Guadalcanal, part of the Solomon Islands in the South Pacific Ocean, U.S. forces launch a surprise attack, taking control of the airfield and forcing the Japanese into initial retreat.
-But as reinforcements arrive, the fighting turns into hand-to-hand jungle combat.
-Six months later, Japan finally retreats after suffering about 31,000 casualties and losing 38 ships.
+Weeks after Japan begins building a strategic airfield on the island of Guadalcanal—one of the Solomon Islands in the South Pacific Ocean—U.S. forces launch a surprise attack, taking control of the airfield and forcing the Japanese into an initial retreat.
+But with reinforcements arriving on both sides, hand-to-hand jungle combat follows until Japan finally retreats six months later, with 31,000 casualties and the loss of 38 ships.
 The Allies lose 29 ships and 7,100 soldiers.

 Battle of Stalingrad: August 23, 1942 to February 2, 1943